tmart234/tmart234.github.io/_posts/2021-07-09-cyber-risk.md

 See whitepaper "Towards Improving CVSS"

 Basically, the paper identifies 3 critiques for CVSS to resemble Risk:
-"1) Failure to account for context (both technical and human-organizational).
+1) Failure to account for context (both technical and human-organizational).
 2) Failure to account for material consequences of vulnerability (whether life or property is threatened)
-3) Operational scoring problems (inconsistent or clumped scores, algorithm design quibbles)"
+3) Operational scoring problems (inconsistent or clumped scores, algorithm design quibbles)

 ## 1) Failure to Account for Context